rodrigcasio/sql-rcasio-projects/README.md

 # sql-rcasio-projects
-these are just queries while I learn SQL
+these are just for practice queries while I learn SQL